MrBounty/PZ-UI_API/README.md

 This mod is for you !

 My mod is only an overlay of what the base game does to simplify placement, initializations and the most useful functions of UIs.
 This means that all elements are vanilla elements.
 So for example, the button has access to all the functions of `ISButton` and `ISUIElement`.
+The windows itself is a derivate of `ISCollapsableWindow`.
+Files in `media/lua/client/ISUI`

 # Make my first window
 First you create a new UI with the `NewUI()` function.